Cart

 • Tilt your head side to side to stretch while the ridges work.

-massage and stretches upper trapezius with the wedge
+upper trapezius stretches and massage with theranub wedge

 THERANUB® The Wedge